tandriamil/BrFAST/README.md

 - [ ] Implementation of the visualization of the current state of the
   exploration of the possibilities as a graph using the D3JS library.
-- [ ] Implementation of the visualization of the information on the generated fingerprints given an attribute set, displaying their sensibility, their usability cost, their unicity, their entropy, their stability, and a sample of the resulting fingerprints.
+- [ ] Implementation of the visualization of the information on the generated fingerprints given an attribute set, displaying their sensitivity, their usability cost, their unicity, their entropy, their stability, and a sample of the resulting fingerprints.
 - [ ] Implementation of the replay of an execution trace.